urbangrammarai/urbangrammarai.github.io/src/blog/post16_webmap.md

 Now you have a `signatures_4326.geojson` with geometry and a column encoding the signature type.
 It means that it is time to use `tippecanoe` (check the [installation instructions](https://github.com/mapbox/tippecanoe#installation)).

-`tippecanoe` is a command-line tool, so fire up your favourite terminal, or use it within a Jupyter notebook (as we did).
+`tippecanoe` is a command-line tool, so fire up your favourite terminal, or use it within a Jupyter notebook (as [we did](https://urbangrammarai.xyz/spatial_signatures/data_product/vector_tile.html)).
 There are some options to set but let's talk about the most important ones (you can check the rest in the [documentation](https://github.com/mapbox/tippecanoe#usage)).

 ### Zoom levels

 Every map has a range of zoom levels at which the shown data is meaningful.
 If you're comparing states, you don't need to zoom to a level of a street, and if you're showing building-level data, you don't need a zoom to see the whole continent.

 Zoom level 0 means you are zoomed out to see the whole world.
 It is a single tile.
 Zoom level 1 is a bit closer and is split into 4 tiles.
-Zoom level 2 has 16, level 3 has 64 and so on.
+Zoom level 2 has 16 tiles, level 3 has 64 and so on.
 Zoom level 16, which shows a street-level detail, consists of 4 294 967 296 tiles if you want to create them for the whole world.
 That is a lot of data, so you need to be mindful of which detail you actually need because the difference between zooming up to level 15 and up to level 16 is huge.
 OpenStreetMap has a [nice guide on zoom levels](https://wiki.openstreetmap.org/wiki/Zoom_levels) if you are interested in more details.

 For the signature geometry that represents neighbourhood-level classification, level 15 feels like the reasonable maximum, so you have the first option - `-z15`